sdingwan/Twitch-AI-Moderator-Bot/README.md

 ## 📝 Notes

 - The bot uses cloud-hosted Whisper Large V3 for fast, accurate voice recognition
+- Chat usernames are automatically monitored and logged for phonetic matching
 - All moderation actions are logged to `moderator_bot.log`
 - HTTP request logs are automatically suppressed for clean output
 - Voice activation keyword can be customized in the `.env` file
+- Phonetic matching threshold can be adjusted in the code (default: 0.5)

 ## 🆘 Troubleshooting